 Struggling with flaky tests?
 This is a free course to learn Selenium Webdriver that you can use to seriously improve the stability of your automated functional tests.
 Here are some topics that you will learn:

-- Comprehend how to use all of the different types of waits during appropriate situations
+Comprehend the appropriate situations in which to use all of the different types of waits.

 Selenium WebDriver | C# | Page Object Model

 This is my open source framework that I teach through my complete course to learn Selenium Webdriver.
 It is lightweight, easy to use, and is based around the Page Object Model for easy maintenance.
 Fork it or download it to get some new ideas for your future framework.

 Anton has a ton of useful code that you can look at.
 He applies different design patterns to his code to show you how it would look.
 For example, you can see how to use the Strategy Design Pattern, the Facade Design Pattern, Page Object Model, and Advanced Page Object Model.
 You can cycle through it and decide what you want to reuse.